SVF-tools/SVF-Python/README.md

 python3 test.py
 ```

-If you are using pysvf for the first time after installation. you may see the following output.
+If you are using pysvf for the first time after installation. you will see the following output.
+If you are using it again, you won't see this output.
 ```angular2html
 SVF/Z3/LLVM dependencies not found.
 Running dependency installation process...